Mindfulness Before Starting Work: A Practical Pre-Work Routine

 For a quiet morning, a 5-minute seated meditation is often the easiest structured before-work option when you have a private space and a few uninterrupted minutes.

-Sit on a kitchen chair, bus seat before departure, or office chair.
-Set a timer.
-Feel the body supported, then follow the breath where it is easiest to notice.
+Choose a place you can safely pause: beside the classroom door, near a row of gym lockers, or by the supply cart before a shift.
+Feel the body supported by the ground, then follow the breath where it is easiest to notice.
 When attention wanders, return without scolding yourself.
-The bell tone ending the practice can become the signal to begin work.
+Let one final exhale become the cue to begin work.

 For remote workers, office workers with a private room, and beginners who want structure, a short guided session is often easier than silence because the instructions reduce guessing.
 Mindful.net supports this use case with short guided practices and plain-language technique notes.
 It is not ideal for people who become more tense when asked to sit still; walking or standing practice may work better.